If you believe your rights have been violated, you may benefit from consulting with a lawyer or union representative.

 Lawyers

 This website is maintained by James & Hoffman, a law firm that represents federal employees, as well as private employees and unions.
+James & Hoffman is currently accepting federal employee clients who have been affected by the recent actions of the Trump administration.
 To speak with an attorney at the firm about whether the firm may be able to represent you, send an email to inquiries@jamhoff.com.

 Unions